Urdatorn/hypotactic/README.md

 ## Syllabification

 My main contribution is to have adjusted the syllabification to comply with standard linguistic accounts of Ancient Greek.
 Scripts to perform this adjustment can be found in the `adjust_syllabification` folder.
-A single file containing 60660 adjusted lines can be found at [here](adjust_syllabification/hypotactic_all_shuffled_cleaned.txt).
+A single file containing 60660 adjusted lines can be found [here](adjust_syllabification/hypotactic_all_shuffled_cleaned.txt).

 **Caveat emptor:** The syllabification has run with heterosyllabic mute-with-liquid-or-nasal combinations across the board.
 This works for tragic drama, but epic use is more varied, and many lines thus have bugs, which should be kept in mind.